"Ain't no celebrity pond-life ever gonna tell you a story like Glynis's - not now, not ever" - Daniel Meadows, Creative Director, BBC Wales

 Thinking ‘better late than never’, I enrolled for the degree that should have followed those Eng Lit years, and emerged – six years of Monday nights later – with a First in Creative Writing.

 So now I write all sorts.
 I’ve come fairly close with the Bridport Prize a couple of times – a poem shortlisted and a short story longlisted - and I've run workshops in countless places, including the West Yorkshire Playhouse, the Bronte Parsonage Museum, and at Ilkley Literature Festival.
-I’ve also contributed to resource books on therapeutic writing and scriptwise I had a film short screened as part of Leeds Film Festival.
+I’ve also contributed to resource books on therapeutic writing and scriptwise I had a film short screened as part of Leeds International Film Festival and another on BBC1.

 Prose is still my first love, especially creating characters and then seeing what they get up to.
 My crime novel’s on a slow burn, but I'm OK with that.